Salt Lake Comic Con Cosplay Rules

 - Service Animals are allowed, assuming they are wearing the proper identification and you pick up after them.

 - There will be a cosplay “first aid” location on-site.
 Please do not bring items such as hot glue guns, scissors, needle and thread, etc., as any costuming issues will be able to be resolved by professionals.
-The Cosplay First-Aid Station is located to the north of the East Entrance Lobby (pictured below):

 No functional weapons are allowed at Salt Lake Comic Con.
 Simulated or costume weapons are allowed as a part of your costume, subject to prior approval by security and compliance with the following guidelines: